wovo/cv/readme.md

 written material, lectures (life and recorded), interactive work sessions, small-group discussions, home assignments, individual and group projects.
-Most of all, I activate the students internal motivation by providing individual challenges and bringing them into contact with the
+I activate the internal motivation of students (and colleagues) by providing individual challenges and bringing them into contact with professionals in the field.

 I am a firm proponent of using C++ for small embedded (micro-controller) systems.
 I have held talks at various C++ conferences on this subject,